 A well-lit space creates comfortable ambience and gives an illuminated locker room experience.
 Lights that are placed above lockers indirectly create a welcoming experience whereas lights placed in dry areas or vanities allow members to put on makeup, groom or shave comfortably.
 Proper lighting can bring a lot of positive vibes in your space.
 An important consideration to make while installing effective lighting is that lighting types and levels should be appropriate to the function, and should be pleasant, not glaring.
 If possible, incorporate more natural light into your locker room space.
 High windows with translucent glass or even skylights can have a profound effect on the feel of the space and can transform a dull space into a cheery, enjoyable environment.

 Planning for sustainable designs to take care of the environment has become one of the top priorities of today.
 People from different sectors are accommodating sustainable practices to positively contribute to the environment individually.
 Locker rooms can effectively adapt to these practices.
 With a large number of plumbing fixtures in a typical locker room, a clear target for savings is in minimising water use.
 You can save up to 30 to 40 per cent in water use when you employ low-flow showerheads, dual flush, low-flow water closets, and waterless urinals.
 Many sustainable materials that can effectively be installed in locker facilities are recycled plastic benches, toilet partitions, recycled porcelain and glass tiles and recycled solid surfaces.

-Different design items should be considered carefully when designing locker rooms.
+Consider different designs carefully when designing locker rooms.
 Make sure you address these key components to create a beautiful, functional, and safe environment.
 Although these strategies cannot guarantee a great locker room design, it can contribute to making the most of the space for both the operators and the users.
 By giving the right attention and a little more approach to locker room planning, it is possible to design a space that is functional and easy to maintain and will be a pleasure to use for many years to come.